 To compare the adaptive and standard sides of the Adaptive Rowing Machine, users who do not require the use of a wheelchair tested both the adaptive and standard sides of the machine.
-On the standard side, the participants positioned themselves in the sliding seat with their feet strapped into the machine, as normal in a standard rowing machine.
-The users were then directed to grab the handlebar from the antlers and place it in its original resting location near the sliding seat.
-Each participant completed approximately 30 second rowing trials on low (1), medium (5), and high (9-10) resistance levels.
-Afterward, the participants placed the handlebar back in the antlers, unlocked their feet from the straps, and got out of the sliding seat.
+On the standard side, the participants positioned themselves in the sliding seat with their feet strapped in.
+The users were then directed to grab the handlebar and complete one minute rowing trials on the resistance levels of 1, 5, and 10 with two minute breaks between each trial.
+Afterward, the participants placed the handlebar back in the handlebar holder, unlocked their feet from the straps, and got out of the sliding seat.

-After completing the trials on the standard side, participants were provided with a wheelchair and asked to secure themselves on the adaptive side of the rowing machine with the use of the lap pad and stabilization frame, as well as wheelchair brakes.
-The users followed a protocol similar to that mentioned in the Adaptive Side test.
-After pulling the lap pad down onto their lap, the participants were directed to complete around 30 second rowing trials at a comfortable pace on low (1), medium (5), and high (9-10) resistance levels.
+After completing the trials on the standard side, participants were provided with a wheelchair and asked to wheel to the adaptive side of the rowing machine.
+The users followed a protocol very similar to that mentioned in the Adaptive Side test.
+After pulling the lap pad down onto their lap, the participants were directed to complete one minute rowing trials on resistance levels of 1, 5, and 10.
 However, for the Adaptive and Standard Side Comparison test, users were directed to not use their legs while rowing on the adaptive side.
-After completing the testing on the adaptive side, the participants placed the handlebar back in the antlers and completed a survey rating their experience.
+Between each trial, the participants rested for two minutes.
+After completing the testing on the adaptive side, the participants placed the handlebar back in the handlebar holder and completed a survey rating their experience.
 Similar to the Adaptive Side survey, participants rated their comfort, safety, and interactions with various components of the Adaptive Rowing Machine.
-The Adaptive and Standard Side Comparison survey also asked the user to rate the perceived difference in workouts between the adaptive and standard sides.
+The Adaptive and Standard Side Comparison survey also asked the user to rate their perceived difference in workouts between the adaptive and standard sides.